 It’s time for another silly stocking filler idea – bags of reindeer poop!
 They go hand in hand with yesterday’s Snowman Poop!
 Once again, they’re really quick and easy to put together, and of course, it’s not really poop – I used chocolate covered malt balls – they can be crushed up and sprinkled over ice cream.
 Or you could add a big dollop of whipped cream to some hot chocolate and add the crushed chocolate to that for a real chocolatey treat!

 To make the bags of Reindeer Poop, you will need some clear plastic/cellophane food bags (6″/15cm wide), chocolate covered malt balls (that’s Maltesers for us in the UK, and I believe they’re called Whoppers in the US), and my free printable labels.
 I’ve included, as always, a list of things you might need for this quick and easy stocking filler, further down the page.
-This post contains Amazon Affiliate links.
-If you followed the link then made a purchase, a small percentage of the sale price would be paid to this blog.
-It doesn’t cost you anything and it helps keep the lights on over here!

 - Print the Reindeer Poop labels onto thick white paper or thin white card.